Ironworker (machine)

-Ironworker is a class of machine that can shear, notch, and punch holes in steel plate and profiles.
-The name is now used to refer to the whole class of machines (made by at least a dozen brands, including Edwards).
-If there ever was a brand name, it has now become a genericized trademark.
+An Ironworker is a class of machine that can shear, notch, and punch holes in steel plate and profiles.
 Ironworkers generate force using mechanical advantage or hydraulic systems.

+The name is now used for machines made by various manufacturers, including the Edwards Manufacturing Company, and may be an example of a genericized trademark.

+History

+The Ironworker machines made by Edwards evolved from the manually operated metal shear it produced in the 1930s, which was a single blade attached to a long-handled lever which gave its operator enough leverage to cut through metal.

 Overview

-Modern systems use hydraulic rams powered by a heavy alternating current electric motor.
+Modern systems use hydraulic rams powered by a high-powered alternating current electric motor.
 High strength carbon steel blades and dies of various shapes are used to work the metal.
 The machine itself is made of very heavy steel to handle the enormous force that can be generated during use.
 Ironworkers are rated according to the force they can generate in tons; ratings usually start at 20 tons and go as high as 220 tons.

 Mechanical ironworkers are mostly used in productions with low temperature in winter (up to -20 C) and are considered to be faster.
 Another reason to choose the mechanical construction is when cutting of large profiles (up to 300 mm (12 in) and bigger) is needed.
 Most hydraulicals can't cut this size.
 The disadvantages are the higher power consumption (sometimes double for the same job), the noise and the safety concerns.